wp-plugins/peanut-butter-bar-smooth-version/readme.txt

 This Readme file was generated using <a href = 'http://sudarmuthu.com/wordpress/wp-readme'>wp-readme</a>, which generates readme files for WordPress Plugins.

 ==Changelog==

+= 1.1.3 =
+* Bugfix : Unknown variable when building bar.
+(Thanks to kdot for finding this.)

 = 1.1.2 =
 * Fixed a bug where for some users, the update file could not be found.